-Simon Munday BSc, CA Company Secretary

-Simon joined Ansvar as Financial Controller in March 2013 and became Company Secretary in October 2013.
-Simon is a chartered accountant with wide international experience in the general insurance industry.
+Simon Munday BSc, CA Company Secretary Simon is the Chief Financial Officer and Company Secretary of Ansvar.
+He is a Chartered Accountant with wide international experience in the general insurance industry.
 Prior to joining Ansvar in March 2013, he worked for Ernst & Young in Melbourne where he was the team leader of the Financial Services team.
-Prior to this, Simon was in Ernst & Young's Financial Services Transaction team in London where he managed a variety of acquisitions and capital market transactions for corporate clients, private equity firms and sovereign wealth funds.
+Prior to this, Simon was in Ernst & Young's Financial Services Transaction Team in London where he managed a variety of acquisitions, disposals and capital market transactions.